celest-dev/website/docs/functions/data-types.md

 # Use Custom Data Types

-With Celest serverless APIs and functions, serialization is handled out-of-the-box in most cases.
+With Celest Functions, serialization is handled out-of-the-box in most cases.
 In situations requiring custom serialization, we support any custom classes that you’re already using without any extra setup.

 Imagine you're working on an e-commerce application with an `Order` class defined in your codebase.